-- 1.1 This document contains completed versions of two of the Planning Advisory Service (PAS) Self-Assessment Toolkits (the most recent update of which was in October 2021) relating to the Local Plan Partial Update.
-The purpose is for the Council to check that it has fulfilled all of the requirements in terms of preparing the Partial Update, and also provides a useful summary of key matters for other parties to understand how these matters have been addressed. - 1.2 The following two toolkits are included: - Local Plan Process Requirements Checklist (Part 3 of the PAS toolkits see section 2) - Local Plan Soundness and Quality Assessment (Part 4 of the PAS toolkits see section 3) - 1.3 This version of the toolkits relates to the Pre-Submission stage (Regulation 18), meaning that they are an interim version at this stage.
-They will be further updated alongside the submission version. - 1.4 This excludes the Local Plan Review Toolkit (Part 1).
-The Local Plan Review was completed in March 2023 and did not use the Toolkit. - 1.5 In addition, Part 2, the Local Plan Form and Content Checklist is not included here.
-The most recent version dates from 2021 and a superseded version of the NPPF.
-The Local Plan Review (March 2023) examined each policy in terms of whether changes to the NPPF necessitated an update and also looked at whether any new policy areas required coverage as a result.
-More recent versions of the NPPF were then taken into account in preparing the relevant stages of the Partial Update.
-An assessment against current NPPF content will be included as part of the policy background at submission stage.
+- 1.1 This document contains completed versions of three of the Planning Advisory Service (PAS) Self-Assessment Toolkits (the most recent update of which was in October 2021) relating to the Local Plan Partial Update.
+The purpose is for the Council to check that it has fulfilled all of the requirements in terms of preparing the Partial Update, and also provides a useful summary of key matters for other parties to understand how these matters have been addressed. - 1.2 The following three toolkits are included: - Local Plan Form and Content Checklist (Part 2 of the PAS toolkits see section 2) - Local Plan Process Requirements Checklist (Part 3 of the PAS toolkits see section 3) - Local Plan Soundness and Quality Assessment (Part 4 of the PAS toolkits see section 4) - 1.3 The most recent version of the PAS Local Plan Form and Content Checklist dates from 2021 and a version of the NPPF that has now been superseded.
+Therefore the checklist has been updated to relate to the December 2023 NPPF against which the plan is to be examined. - 1.4 The Local Plan Review Toolkit (Part 1) is excluded.
+The Local Plan Review was completed in March 2023 and did not use the Toolkit.
+The Local Plan Review is included as a separate document to support the Local Plan Partial Update.